 GRAND TRAVERSE BAND DENTAL CLINIC

-The Grand Traverse Band Dental Clinic is located in the Medicine Lodge and provides dental exams, cleanings, x-rays, and other services.
+The Grand Traverse Band Dental Clinic is located in the Medicine Lodge and provides dental exams, cleanings, x-rays, crowns, selective implant services, as well as a variety of other services and procedures.

 Emergency dental services are provided daily.